shtrihstr/simple-rest-api/README.md

 # Simple WordPress REST API Router
-WordPress REST API Router, that is really easy to use.
+WordPress REST API Router that is really easy to use.

 ## Installation
 #### Composer